Toba people: Paraguay

 In accordance with Paraguay's National Census for Indigenous Groups of 2012, 2,057 Qom live in Paraguay.
-Of these 2,057 people, 1,840 live in the region of Presidente Hayas and 217 live in the region of San Pedro.
+Of these 2,057 people, 1,840 live in the region of Presidente Hayes and 217 live in the region of San Pedro.

 Bolivia

 In Bolivia, the Toba live as nomads in the forest between the rivers Bermejo and Pilcomayo and as far as Villa Montes.
 Conflicts between the Qom and the Spanish were common.
 In the early 1840s, the Qom revolted against Spanish soldiers led by General Manuel Rodríguez Magariños after their attempts to build forts and reduce Toba territory.
 In 1880, the Mission of San Francisco was founded in Villa Montes with the goal of civilizing the Toba, Mataco (a Wichi tribe) and Chiriguanos.
 In 1882, the Toba were in conflict with the colonies of Caiza.
 On April 27, 1882, a group of Toba killed a French explorer by the name of Jules Crevaux who worked on behalf of the Bolivian government.
-Throughout the entirety of the 1880s, the Bolivian government sponsored and financially supported groups of colonists in the Chaco region to kill members of the Qom and other indigenous groups.
+Throughout the entirety of the 1880s, the Bolivian government sponsored and financially supported groups of colonists in the Chaco region to kill members of the Qom and other Indigenous groups.
 After continued confrontations, many Toba immigrated to Paraguayan territory.
 In 1912, a massacre of Toba people by military troops led by Colonel Ponce occurred in San Francisco.
 The Qom who survived fled to Argentina.
 By 1923, most Toba people had fled Bolivia, leaving the remaining members essentially powerless.